jaedowning/personal-website/content/event/shiny/index.md

 location: Virtual

 summary: Invited guest on Shiny Epi People with Lisa Bodnar
-abstract: "Jae Downing, PhD is an assistant professor in Oregon Health and Science University - Portland State University School of Public Health.
-Their research explores how policies and social safety nets shape healthcare for gender and sexual minority populations.
-Jae tells me how they protect research time by setting boundaries on service, the challenges and exciting aspects of studying sexual and gender minority populations, becoming a parent in the pandemic, lessons Jae and their wife learned about second-parent adoption of their son, love of rom-coms, Bridgerton, Brene Brown, and more!
+abstract: "Jae Downing's research explores how policies and social safety nets shape healthcare for gender and sexual minority populations.
+Jae talks about how they protect research time by setting boundaries on service, the challenges and exciting aspects of studying sexual and gender minority populations, becoming a parent in the pandemic, lessons Jae and their wife learned about second-parent adoption of their son, love of rom-coms, Bridgerton, Brene Brown, and more!
 [Listen to the episode](https://podcasts.apple.com/us/podcast/shiny-epi-people/id1526951176)"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.